-When a PDU Session associated with a PIN is established by PEGC, an SMF is selected according to clause 4.3.2.2.3 of TS 23.502 [3] based on S-NSSAI/DNN.
+When a PDU Session associated with a PIN is established by PEGC, an SMF is selected by AMF considering the subscribed S-NSSAI and DNN for that PIN service according to clause 4.3.2.2.3 of TS 23.502 [3] based on S-NSSAI/DNN.
 The PEGC may use IP address allocation methods as specified in clause 5.8.2 (e.g. IPv6 Prefix Delegation feature).